Bura (Bora) Wind

 Puntin - lighthouse with Bura waves

-Sveti Nikola neighborhood and palm trees in Bura wind
+Sveti Nikola neighbourhood and palm trees in Bura wind